Summary: Truxima is the first FDA-approved biosimilar version of rituximab (reference product, Rituxan) manufactured by Genentech.

 Truxima is the first rituximab biosimilar to be approved by the FDA.
-The product has not yet entered the marketplace.
+The product entered the marketplace in November 2019.

-Pfizer received approval for its agent Ruxience in July 2019; this agent has not yet been marketed.
+Pfizer received approval for its agent Ruxience in July 2019; this agent began its marketing in January 2020.
 Boehringer Ingelheim and Sandoz both had biosimilars in Phase III development but made business decisions to not move forward with the products.

 Rituximab Biosimilar(s) in Development